 1. Chicago Was Always Steaming

 What does steam have to do with the 90s?
-Nothing.
-It’s a generalization tied to an era with no actual connection or explanation.
+It’s a generalization they tied to an era with no actual connection or explanation.

 2. O.G.
 Sexy Doctors

 IMDB claims this film originated the idea of the “sexy doctor” that led to later sexy doctors like Doug Ross (George Clooney) on ER and McDreamy (Patrick Dempsey) on Grey’s Anatomy.
-Cleary, they forgot about Ben Casey (Vince Edwards) on the 60s medical drama of the same name.
-Hot stuff.
+This had already been a trope for years.
+Anyone recall the ’60s medical drama Ben Casey?